echogarden-project/echogarden/docs/Tasklist.md

 * Generate JSON configuration file schema
 * Make enum options case-insensitive if possible

+### CLI / `speak`
+* Add support for sentence templates, like `echogarden speak-file text.txt /parts/[sentence].wav`.

 ### CLI / `speak-wikipedia`
 * Correctly detect language when a Wikipedia URL is passed instead of an article name
-* Add option to set language edition separately from language, since they use different language codes in some cases
+* Add option to set language edition separately from language, since Wikipedia language editions has its own code system that is different from the standard one in some cases

 ### CLI / `speak-url`
 * Use the Wikipedia reader when the URL is detected to be from `wikipedia.org`